lorin/booknotes/What-Engineers-Know.md

 Book by Walter G. Vincenti

-This book is a collection of case studies about how certain types of engineering evolved in aeronautics, with some synthesis at the end of the book.
+This book describes five case studies about engineering work in aeronautics from the first half of the twentieth century, with some synthesis at the end of the book.

 ## General notes
 - Engineering knowledge is distinct from scientific knowledge
 - Three types of engineering work: design, construction, operation.
 (The book focuses on design and construction).

+Terms: design, normal design

 ## Ch 1: Introduction: Engineering as Knowledge